Guides

 · 12 min read

-What each format signals to recruiters and ATS tools, plus the safest default for most industries.
+Chronological vs. functional vs. hybrid—what each format signals to recruiters and ATS, plus the safest default for most industries and career stages.

 · 13 min read